 You can consume 1 to 2 scoops daily.

 High doses can cause acne, reduced appetite and increased bowel movements.

 In This Article

 What Is Whey Protein?

 Whey is the purest form of protein.
 It is obtained from cow’s milk.
 It is a by-product of milk, obtained during the processing of cheese.
 Whey is processed into more concentrated forms.
-Some of its different forms are whey protein, whey protein isolates, whey protein concentrate, whey protein hydrolysate and hydrolyzed protein.
+Some of its different forms are whey protein, whey protein isolates, whey protein concentrate, whey protein hydrolysate and hydrolyzed proteini XA protein type made by splitting its compounds into smaller amino acids to promote its absorption and better muscle repair and growth. .
 Protein powders are becoming extremely popular these days, owing to their health benefits.
 It contains a higher amount of protein than all the natural foods (1).
 Whey protein is highly recommended for women who need more protein in their diet.

 Types Of Whey Protein